Craig Safan: Career

-In recent years Safan has returned to composing for theater, though he remains active in scoring for film and television as his time allows.
-In 2005, he was asked if he would compose music to accompany some of the acts for the Ringling Bros. and Barnum & Bailey Circus.
-Safan accepted the challenge, immersing himself in the world of dare-devilry, superhuman stunts, and performing beasts, and he continued to compose music for the circus through its 2010 season.
+In recent years Safan has returned to composing for theater, though he remains active in scoring for film and television.
+From 2005–10, he composed music to accompany some of the acts for the Ringling Bros. and Barnum & Bailey Circus.

+In 2016, the Dallas Chamber Symphony commissioned an original film score for The Kid starring Charlie Chaplin.
+The score premiered during a concert screening on February 21, 2017 at Moody Performance Hall with Richard McKay conducting.

 Awards

 Craig Safan won the ASCAP Film and Television Award for scoring a “Top TV Series” seven years in a row, 1988-1994, for Cheers.

 In 1991 he was nominated for an Emmy for Outstanding Achievement in Music and Lyrics for the TV series Life Goes On (1989), shared with Mark Mueller (lyricist).
 In 2014 he was presented with the Basil Poledouris award for a Film Music Legend at International Film Festival of the Province of Córdoba in Spain.